chrisguitarguy/Facebook-Social-Plugin-Widgets/readme.markdown

 Facebook Social Plugin Widgets
 ===

-Facebook Social Plugin Widgets adds 3 of the Facebook social plugins to wordpress as widgets: the Like Box, Recommendations, & the Activity Feed.
+Facebook Social Plugin Widgets adds 3 of the Facebook social plugins to WordPress as widgets: the Like Box, Recommendations, & the Activity Feed.

 Description
 ------------